AMAA awards 2022: Josh2funny, Osas Ighodaro, and Akah Nnani bag huge nominations

 The much-anticipated nomination list of the Africa Movie Academy Awards (AMAA) has been released to the delight of many lovers of the movie industry and its stakeholders.

-During its public announcement of the nominees' list for its 18th edition, the award show shared that 362 films were submitted, but the list was screened down to 100.
+During its public announcement of the nominees' list for its 18th edition, the award organisers shared that 362 films were submitted, but the list was screened down to 100.

-The award show will be held in Lagos, Nigeria, on October 30, 2022.
-The event celebrates and recognizes the African visual and storytelling creative industry.
+The award event, which will be held in Lagos on October 30, 2022, celebrates and recognises the African visual and storytelling creative industry.

 Burna Boy, Kizz Daniel, Tiwa Savage other Nigerian stars feature as AFRIMA unveils 2022 nominees list

-Some top Nigerian thespians among their African peers made the list; Nse Ikpe-Etim, Daniel Etim, Deyemi Okanlawon, Osas Ighodaro, Akah Nnani, and Dorcas Shola-Fapson all got nominations in several categories.
+Some top Nigerian thespians among their African peers made the list; Nse Ikpe-Etim, Daniel Etim, Deyemi Okanlawon, Osas Ighodaro, Akah Nnani, and Dorcas Shola-Fapson, among others, got nominations in several categories.

-The nomination list equally recognized the crafts of other African countries, with Tanzania, Ghana, Senegal, Uganda, and South Africa dominating the list snagging nominations in important categories
+The nomination list equally recognised the crafts of other African countries, with Tanzania, Ghana, Senegal, Uganda, and South Africa dominating the list snagging nominations in important categories

 See the list of nominees below: